 "The difference between Hong Kong and Taiwan is night and day," said Bruce Jacobs, a Taiwan expert at Australia's Monash University, pointing to Hong Kong's almost complete reliance on China for even basics like water.

 "Taiwan has its own army and 150 km (93 miles) of sea separating it from the mainland.
 The divisions between Taiwan and China run really deep and would clearly get in the way of any potential political agreement between the two."

-(Editing by Dean Yates and Michael Perry)
+(Additional reporting by Michael Gold in TAIPEI; Editing by Dean Yates and Michael Perry)